 New York to Louisiana Moving Guide

 Planning a 1,542 mile interstate move from New York to Louisiana?
 This moving guide will help you compare living in New York vs Louisiana across 7 important categories.
-Compare the pros & cons (like high cost of living vs lower housing costs), food & health (like Bagel vs Gumbo), real estate & housing (high-rise apartments vs french colonial), weather & wardrobe, cost of living & taxes (it's more expensive in New York), politics & religion, and education.
+Compare the pros & cons (like high cost of living vs lower cost of living), food & health (like Bagel vs Gumbo), real estate & housing (high-rise apartments vs french colonial), weather & wardrobe, cost of living & taxes (it's more expensive in New York), politics & religion, and education.

 Key Takeaways: